 Beyond the Sanriku Coast, hoya are also consumed throughout Japan and also in Korea, France, Italy, and Chile.

 Similar to Yamanaka’s oyster and scallops, hoya are also grown on long ropes hung in the ocean off the coast of Ishinomaki City.
 These lines hang down 10 meters in depth where ocean currents provide the hoya with rich minerals and plankton to eat.
 Hoya are filter feeders and are also known as sea squirts due to the large amount of seawater that they constantly cycle through their bodies and squirt out when brought to the surface.

 Raising hoya in this way is a special form of aquaculture that was developed here in Ishinomaki City and is unique in that all of the nutrients and needs of these organisms are directly provided by the natural ecosystem of the waters off the Sanriku Coast.

 The hoya here are grown for about 3-4 years before harvest and raised largely by independent and local fishermen.

 Hoya have a hard shell that covers the entirety of their body and often grow in large colonies on the ocean floor.
-A plethora of other sealife such as brittle stars and fish also thrive in the ecosystem that the hoya colonies on these farms provide.
-Note that the cloudy waters of Ishinomaki are a result of the rich minerals that wash off of the rocky cliffs that border the shoreline and the ocean currently that bring rich nutrients and plankton to these waters.
+A plethora of other sea life such as brittle stars and fish also thrive in the ecosystem that the hoya colonies on these farms provide.
+Note that the cloudy waters of Ishinomaki are a result of the rich minerals that wash off of the rocky cliffs that border the shoreline and the ocean current that brings rich nutrients and plankton to these waters.